wukko/ubiart-secure-fat/README.md

 # ubiart-secure-fat
-This Python script generates a `secure_fat.gf` file using existing UbiArt IPK bundles.
+UbiArt `secure_fat.gf` file generator that is essential for modding any UbiArt game.

 ## Why?
 `secure_fat.gf` file contains a list of file path hashes in each game bundle.
 UbiArt games use it to locate files and load them.
 Without editing this file it's impossible to load custom files.
-This script generates a fresh file that includes all files in official or modified game bundles.
+This script generates a fresh file that includes all files in official or custom IPK bundles.
 It has been used personally by me for many years to create mods for Just Dance.

 ## Supported games
 - Just Dance 2015 - 2022 on all platforms (probably Just Dance 2014 too, haven't tested it)